-To get the most out of this course, it is recommended that students should achieve a C result in Year 10 Biology and Environment Science.
+To get the most out of this course, it is recommended that students should achieve a C in Biology and Earth Science or C in Physics and Chemistry or a B in Science in Action.

 What is the subject matter and what skills will I learn in this subject throughout senior school?